Insuring Uninsurable Risks from AI: Government as Insurer of Last Resort: Acknowledgements

 \section{Acknowledgements}

+This work was supported by the Cambridge Boston Alignment Initiative.
 Thanks to Andy Haupt, Thomas Larsen, and Mackenzie Arnold for helpful guidance early on.
 Thanks to Mackenzie Arnold, Gabriel Weil, Trevor Levin, Janet Egan, and Ketan Ramakrishnan for helpful feedback.
 Special thanks to Warren Zhu for extensive help working through various mechanism design questions.